-All the big team news, key issues and TV details you need for the Six Nations match between Scotland and Italy
+Can the Azzurri spring an upset in Rome?
+Here's the team news, key issues and TV details you need for the Six Nations match between Italy and Scotland on Saturday

 What’s the big team news?

 Scotland bring five players into the starting XV following their chastening day against France.
 Watson (Covid) and Matt Fagerson (foot) offer much-needed power in the back row, with Nick Haining dropping out and Magnus Bradbury put on the bench.